 Guiding Principles on Privacy for Retailers in Canada (RCC members only)

 Protecting your business and your customers’ personal information against the threats of cyber-breaches and criminal activities is paramount in today’s retail environment.
-The purpose of this paper is to clarify the guiding principles of the Personal Information and Protection of Electronic Documents Act (PIPEDA) and the practical applications associated with those principles.
-It also includes guidelines related to the sharing of information between organizations and guidelines associated with the request for identification for customers.
+The purpose of this paper is to clarify the guiding principles of the Personal Information and Protection of Electronic Documents Act (PIPEDA) (pre-reform) and the practical applications associated with those principles pertaining to loss prevention and fraud specifically.

 Privacy Committee (RCC members only)